!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 Facilities that offer physical therapy in addition to chiropractic care add a wonderful benefit of health and convenience for clients.
 Physical therapy is often required after an injury, resulting in the search for a provider.
 The combination of rehabilitative therapies with chiropractic treatments can add a sense of practicality for patients seeking to ‘get back their lives.’

 Yes!
 Prices for chiropractic care will vary based on your area and what type of care may be needed.
 Insurance often covers chiropractic care.
-A primary desire of insurance companies is to minimize their costs as much as possible.
+A primary desire for insurance companies is to minimize their costs as much as possible.

 Non-invasive and preventative care techniques are beneficial to insurance companies.
 Therefore, many choose to cover chiropractic treatments for the benefit of their bottom line, as well as the health of the patient.
 Your health is worth determining what arrangements can be made.
 Life-long wellness is a goal that is not to be missed!